HOW TO CLEAN YOUR DENTURES

 ADVICE ON CLEANING AND CARING FOR YOUR DENTURES

 It’s important to handle your dentures with care.
-When removing them, stand over a cushioned towel or a sink filled with water to protect them in case they slip while cleaning.
+When removing them, stand over a towel or a sink filled with water to protect them in case they slip while cleaning.

 Brushing Your Dentures

 The American Dental Association recommends brushing your dentures at least once a day with a soft-bristled toothbrush and a nonabrasive denture cleanser.
 However, some ingredients found in toothpastes are abrasive and can damage or scratch your dentures.
 That’s why it’s important to use a gentle, nonabrasive cleanser like Polident and a soft-bristled toothbrush to brush them.

 Brushing your dentures using a specially designed soft-bristled brush will help ensure you give your dentures a thorough clean and get rid of any leftover debris.
 Rinse your dentures thoroughly under running water (just not hot water) to wash off the remaining solution before wearing them again so they feel fresh.